 (ICWSM-2021 Tutorial Chairs | email@example.com)

-For details of last year's data challenge, please visit the ICWSM-2020 Data Challenge Website.
+For more details, please visit the ICWSM-2021 Data Challenge Website.

 Ghita Mezzour, Kai Shu, and Gianluca Stringhini